Home » About Us » History

 - 2007: A Clinical Pastoral Education (CPE) training program is created to teach leaders of various religions to minister to a spiritually diverse population.

-- 2006: Arthur E. Imperatore makes a $2 million bequest to support the Palisades Medical Center Foundation.
+- 2006: Arthur E. Imperatore makes a $2 million bequest to support the HackensackUMC Palisades Foundation.

 - 2005: The Faith-Based Community Outreach Program, a unique non-denominational faith-based initiative, is introduced promoting health education, healthcare screenings, and health research in the culturally-diverse communities of Hudson and Bergen counties.